ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 Thank you to "Hexalyse" for providing the starting logic for this effort.
 His project which i had tweeting (yes, in french) locally here in Colorado when i was first bringing up my hardware is [LightningTweeter](https://github.com/Hexalyse/LightningTweeter)

 Thank you to also Thomas Dietrich for providing a wonderful pattern for this project.
 His project, which I use and heartily recommend, is [miflora-mqtt-deamon](https://github.com/ThomDietrich/miflora-mqtt-daemon)

+Thank you to Eloi Codina for providing the  I2C source for AS3935 I2C access [AS3935 v0.1.4](https://pypi.org/project/as3935/)

 ## Disclaimer and Legal